Skip to main content

 Employee:

-For the purposes of this policy, the term “employee” refers to any person regarding whom Farber pays wages or a salary, has control over their assigned work and has a right to control the details of their work.
+For this policy, the term “employee” refers to any person regarding whom Farber pays wages or a salary, has control over their assigned work and has a right to control the details of their work.
 This includes, but is not limited to:

 Service Animal: